 Therefore, it may be time to consider flexible working options for production facilities, including flex scheduling and shift swapping.
 For example, compressed schedules — where people work three or four longer shifts and then take several days off — are a potential alternative to traditional five-day weeks.

 With the right oversight and optimal platforms in place, flexible scheduling works surprisingly well.
 Even better, employees like flexible schedules and feel more productive, less stressed and more satisfied with their jobs.
-In short, they’re more likely to hire on and stay with their employers.
+In short, they’re more likely to stay with their employers.

 2. provide better training